giantswarm/docs/src/content/guides/tenant-cluster-labelling/index.md

 # Labelling tenant clusters

-It is possible to assign *key value labels* to Giant Swarm tenant clusters on AWS with release version 10.0.0 and above.
+It is possible to assign *key value labels* to Giant Swarm tenant clusters with release version 10.0.0 and above on AWS.

 Labels are a mechanism to assign short pieces of additional information to your Giant Swarm tenant clusters.
 Under the hood, tenant cluster labels are Kubernetes labels attached to [`Cluster`](https://github.com/kubernetes-sigs/cluster-api/blob/master/config/crd/bases/cluster.x-k8s.io_clusters.yaml) (`clusters.cluster.x-k8s.io`) resources.